Deandre Ayton Flashes Potential in Suns Win vs. Mavericks in Vegas Summer League

 Ayton was relatively quiet early on, but he managed to fill out the stat sheet a little bit in the fourth quarter.
 He finished the game with 10 points, eight rebounds and one block.
 That line doesn't even account for all of the shots he altered with his size, either.

-It may just be one Summer League game, but for a franchise that is looking for any sign of hope for the future, Friday was a good showing.
+It's just one summer-league game, but for a franchise looking for any sign of hope for the future, Friday was a good showing.

 Early Summer-League Stock Watch 📈